Solo - Grand Designs of Portugal

 Serra da Estrela - Aveiro - Viana do Castelo

 We continue north, travelling through the Roman City of Viseu and stop en route in Aveiro, known as the Venice of Portugal due to several canals crossing the town.
-We continue to the very impressive Pousada do Monte de Santa Luzia (4T+) for three nights, situated on top of a hill, with breathtaking, panoramic views of Viana do Castelo’s sailing port and the estuary on which it lies.
+We continue to our next pousada, overlooking Viana do Castelo’s sailing port and the estuary on which it lies.

 Pousada do Monte de Santa Luzia, Viana do Castelo (4T+)